 In 2014 I began a travel research project to document my hometown Goole, North England and it's twinned town of Zlowtow, Northern Poland.
 I spent a year documenting the lands, in a topographical manner.
-In time, especially after Brexit I naturally found myself more personally connected, documenting my journey for answers and the search for feeling at ‘home’.
+In time, especially after Brexit I naturally found myself more personally connected, documenting my journey for answers and the search for a feeling of ‘home’.

 Without agenda this project started with the simple idea of looking at each town; “The modern concept of town twinning, conceived after the Second World War in 1947, was intended to foster friendship and understanding between different cultures and between former foes as an act of peace and reconciliation, and to encourage trade and tourism”